NEET PG 2022 Question Paper (Available):Download Solutions with Answer Key

 An 11-year-old child with a history of streptococcal pharyngitis presents with fever and arthralgia.
 There is no past history of rheumatic heart disease or carditis.
 How often is 600,000 IU of benzathine penicillin recommended for prophylaxis of rheumatic heart disease?

-- **Duration: 5 years or till 18 years of age**, whichever is longer
+• (3) Once in three weeks for 5 years or till the age of 18, whichever is longer

 Which of the following is not seen in MEN 2B syndrome?